purplefloyd14/scotus_proj/channel19/README.md

 systemctl status on_boot.service

+If you update js/css you need to become user 'django' and then cd into channel19 on server and then do 'python manage.py collectstatic' (as venv)
+If you update anything else (html, python) you need to become user 'root' on server and then run 'service gunicorn restart' to restart the server

 sudo journalctl is where all the logs are consolidated to.
 That's usually where I check. sudo tail -F /var/log/nginx/error.log View the last entries in the error log